 Pressure: at the level of the pain threshold (first sensation of discomfort)

 The video shows the location of trigger points in the temporalis muscle.
-To review the applicable scientifically based trigger point therapy protocol, click here.
+AVOID the area of the temporal artery!

 Step 3.
 Work on the masseter muscle with the mouth closed